 If there is an approved budget with funding allocated to Physical Plant, a memorandum will be sent out informing districts of their allocation amount for the stated fiscal year in the Budget Act.
 Districts are then requested to enter PFPs in FUSION up to their allocation amount and any local match required.
 Any project over the state allocation amount and any match will be deferred to the following fiscal year.
-Budget pending, the Project Funding Proposals are due on September 15th of each year.
-After review by the FPU and approval of the PFP, the district may start the project.
+Budget pending, the Project Funding Proposals are due on September 15, 2017.
+After review by the Facilities Planning Unit and approval of the PFP, the district may start the project.